Know the Red Flags of Abuse

 - Controlling who you see, where you go, or what you do

-- Keeping you or discouraging you from seeing your friends or families
+- Preventing you or discouraging you from seeing your friends or families

 - Taking your money or refusing to give you money for expenses